Dependability Holdings LLC β Research

 Market Digesting Tuesday's Historic Rally

-As of Friday May 1, 2026 (4:00 PM ET), US equity futures are little changed after SPY closed at $726.40 (+$16.26) on Tuesday β pushing the S&P 500 to ~7,264, an all-time high and within striking distance of the 7,300 round number.
+As of Wednesday May 6, 2026 (4:00 PM ET), US equity futures are little changed after SPY closed at $726.40 (+$16.26) on Tuesday β pushing the S&P 500 to ~7,264, an all-time high and within striking distance of the 7,300 round number.
 The Nasdaq led with a +$16.15 gain and has now extended its win streak to Broadening rally β a remarkable show of momentum.
 Pre-market Friday is flat as traders pause before the next Iran diplomacy headlines.

 US-Iran Talks: Market Pricing ~85% Odds of Formal Negotiations